Gastroenterology & Endoscopy

 • Bleeding (if a polyp is removed)

-Please advise your Montserrat Gastroenterologist if you wish to be given more details about the complications of gastroscopy.
+Please advise your Montserrat Specialist if you wish to be given more details about the complications of gastroscopy.

 Capsule Endoscopy